tv2-oss/bifrost-gateway-controller/doc/getting-started.md

 ## Deploy cloud-gateway-controller

-There are three alternative ways to deploy the controller:
+There are three alternative ways to deploy the controller as dscribed by the following sections.

 ### Deploy with Helm (recommended)